gshipley/summitlab14/Chapters/16-Scaling.md

 ![](http://training.runcloudrun.com/ose2/scaledApp4.png)

 Just as we scaled up with the *add-gear* command, we can manually scale down with the *remove-gear* command.
-Remove the second gear from your application with the following command making sure to substitute the correct application UUID:
+Remove the second gear from your application with the following command, making sure to substitute the correct application UUID:

 	[scaledapp-ose.example.com ~]\> remove-gear -a scaledapp -u 1a6d471841d84e8aaf25222c4cdac278 -n ose